timmcginley/Agile/Schedule/index.md

 * SRV - Location of AHU, Air Terminals etc.
 * MAT - List of materials in the building
 * BLD - Current Issues
+Submit this excel sheet as part of [A2]

 ### Activity 2: BoxBuild: Existing Building Grid
 * Using the existing floor plan and reports, map the building floor plans on the boxbuild grid from your focus area.